aabbcc1241/bash_history-cleaner/README.md

 ## Todo
  - trim leading & tailing space
+ - only show message with "-v" flag
+ - show line reduced with optional flag

 ## Further work
 As there is no timestamp for each line, how to merge two files keeping the 'real order' is not so direct. welcome to have any suggestion :)